Khan/wonder-blocks/packages/wonder-blocks-data/util/request-handler.md

 a request to a string and uses that as the cache key.
 You may want to override this behavior to simplify the key or to omit some values from the key.

-Finally, the `invalidateCache` method is provided for cases where a handler may want control over cache validity.
-By default, once something is in the cache, it stays there as-is.
-However, in some cases, handlers may want to make sure cached entries aren't stale, and so may return `true` from the `invalidateCache` method to instruct the framework to ignore the cache and make a new request.
-If a handler permanently returns `true` from this call then the cache will never be used and a new request will be made each time the request result is required.
+Finally, the `shouldRefreshCache` method is provided for cases where a handler may want control over cache freshness.
+By default, this will return `true` for error results or a missing value.
+However, in some cases, handlers may want to make sure cached entries are not stale, and so may return `true` from the `shouldRefreshCache` method to instruct the framework to make a new request.
+The existing cached value will still be used, but an updated value will be requested.